MikeTannenbaum/mtdc-2022/_posts/2016-06-07-visione2808a-e2808awhat-it-takes-to-be-where-you-want-to-be.md

   - Meaningful Work
   - Mindset
 tags:
+  - on/livelihood
-  - livelihood
+  - on/psychology
-  - mindful working
+  - on/mindfulness
-  - psychology
+  - on/work
 ---
 <p id="3293" class="graf--p graf-after--h3"><em></em><em class="markup--em markup--p-em">This is the third piece in an essay series on bringing humanity back to life and positively transforming the way we live, work, and operate in our always-connected 21st-century environment.
 You can explore the </em><a class="markup--anchor markup--p-anchor" href="https://medium.com/enjoy-humanity" data-href="https://medium.com/enjoy-humanity"><em class="markup--em markup--p-em">rest of the series here</em></a><em class="markup--em markup--p-em">!</em></p>
 <strong>Clarity — Realizing your potential</strong>